edgexfoundry/device-snmp-go/README.md

-# edgexfoundry-holding/device-snmp-switch-go (ALPHA)
+# edgexfoundry/device-snmp-go

 #### Overview:
+A generic SNMP device service.
+Included is a sample for a network switch device driver.
+Additionally, a Patlite profile is included in the profiles director.

-Network switch device driver.
-This device service facilitates accessing the TrendNet TEG-082WS 10 port switch.
+This device service facilitates via the configuration, accessing the TrendNet TEG-082WS 10 port switch.
 You can send and receive event readings from the network switch.
 Currently this device service is tailored specifically to the TrendNET TEG-082WS switch but refactoring could take place to abstract the device type and provde a myrida of device profiles.
 You would need to interogate the network switch and then determine the appropriate device profile.
 This particular device service uses the SNMP (Simple Netowrk Management Protocol).
-SNMP communication with the switch premits the device service to create events based on the Network Switch data.
+SNMP communication with the switch permits the device service to create events based on the Network Switch data.
 For further information on the Simple Network Mangement Protocol [`SNMP Wiki`][ExWk]

 #### TODOS
 > Async callbacks not supported